gosu/chingu/README.new.md

 Set a new x or angle or color and it will instantly update on screen.

 ## DEPRECATIONS

 Chingu (as all libraries) will sometimes break an old API.
-Naturally we try to not do this, but sometimes it's nessesary to take the library forward.
+Naturally we try to not do this, but sometimes it's necessary to take the library forward.
 If your old game stops working with a new chingu it could depend on some of the following:

 Listing game objects:
 ```ruby